LoginLOGIN

 TAXONOMIC NOTES Some 24 subspecies of gray wolf are listed in North America, but differences are minor.
 All unendangered forms are combined here for record-keeping purposes.

-STATUS The USF&WS lists as endangered the gray wolf from the eastern United States (1967), northern Rocky Mountains (1973), Mexico (1976), Texas (1976), and the rest of the conterminous United States, except Minnesota (1978).
-The entire species is listed as vulnerable by the IUCN and on Appendix II of CITES (1975), except for the populations of Pakistan, India, Nepal, and Bhutan, which are on Appendix I (1977).
+STATUS The United States Fish and Wildlife Service (USFWS) lists as endangered the gray wolf from the eastern United States (1967), northern Rocky Mountains (1973), Mexico (1976), Texas (1976), and the rest of the conterminous United States, except Minnesota (1978).
+Limited hunting is now legal in Wisconsin, Michigan, Idaho, Montana, and Wyoming.

 Wolf numbers are estimated at 4,000-7,000 in Alaska and at more than 30,000 in Canada; overall populations do not appear to have declined since the 1950s.
-There are about 1,200 in Minnesota and small packs are again present in Wisconsin.
+There are about 1,200 in Minnesota, Wisconsin, Michigan, and Montana.
+As of 2011 report there is an increasing number of packs in Idaho and they have huntable population.
 There are regular reports of wolves from the northwestern conterminous U.S. (Nowak, 1991).